Waverley Amateur Radio Society: Repeaters

 The club owns and operates two amateur radio repeaters from a location in Paddington operating under the call sign VK2ROT.
 On the 2-metre band the repeater operates on 147.025 MHz FM output / 147.625 MHz input using a 91.5 Hz CTCSS tone while on 70 cm the repeater is assigned to 438.575 MHz FM output / 433.575 MHz input using a 91.5 Hz CTCSS tone.
 The 70 cm repeater works with analogue transmissions and has access to Echolink and ALLSTAR.

 D-Star & Yaesu Fusion

 The club runs a 70 cm D-STAR repeater located at Governor Phillip Tower under the callsign VK2RBV.
 It operates on 438.775 MHz, offset -5 MHz, bandwidth 6.25 kHz and has coverage throughout the Sydney region.

 The repeater stack consists of an ICOM ID-RP4000V 70 cm RF unit, an ICOM ID-RP2C repeater controller and Freestar control software running on a Beagleboard platform.

 Another repeater is the Yaesu Fusion repeater co-located next to the D-star repeater.
 This operates on 438.1125, 5.4 MHz negative offset, with 91.5 CTCSS.
 It also support Yaesu Fusion and Wires-X in Auto-Auto mode.
 The repeater will follow the mode it receives.

 Echolink

 The club operates Echolink node 725953 linked to the 70 cm repeater.

 IRLP

-The club operated IRLP node 6250 through the 70 cm repeater.
+The club operated IRLP node 6250 through the 70 cm repeater but is now offline due to software incompatibilty rules.